mpwhit14/epig-writing/project_journal.md

 - guides

 Questions:
 - What are the abbreviations D O M in IMG_2314?
+Deo Optimo Maximo?
 - "EG EG" ??
 IMG_2721
 - "V V" ??
 IMG_4789 and 4792
 - gap in doc21,doc23
 - expansions in doc19,23,30
+- unclear in doc31,33

 **28 October 2013**